petzval/btferret/UPDATE.md

 5. Sample code for a Blue Dot server has been included.
 Blue Dot is an Android app that provides an easy way to control a Pi from a phone.
 See documentation section 3.10.

+### Version 4

+1. Support for BeetleIN server.
+BeetleIN is an Android app that is programmed from a Pi via Bluetooth LE in Python or C, and allows an Android phone/tablet to be used as a touch screen input/output device.
+See separate repository [github.com/petzval/beetlein](https://github.com/petzval/beetlein) for full documentation.
+The C interface is based on btlib.c.

+2. Bug fix: LE characteristics with notify permission 10 or indicate permission 20 were not recognised.
+Characteristics with indicate permission now handled correctly.